tobyab/tobyb.xyz-v1/README.md

   tobyb.xyz
   </h1>

-Hello there, this is the code from my personal website.
+This is the code from my personal website.
-It was built with html and css and I hope it help you build yours!
+It was built with html and css and I hope it helps you build yours!

 if you want to make changes you have to make a PR.
 Please keep in mind, all changes made to this repo DO NOT get uploaded to the main site.
 I will have to do a full review of them, then the code will be added to the private repo.